Steel Dynamics

 That pressure would hit the same $18.2B revenue engine the market expects to reach $20B

-maintenance outages and operating hiccups
+Maintenance outages and operating hiccups

 Maintenance outages reduced output in the latest quarter.
 That is not a thesis-breaker by itself, but it matters when margins are already compressing.